Survival of the fittest Cox model: Pivotal variable selection for time-to-event data: Introduction

-Fitting the Cox model entails estimating $\boldsymbol{\theta}$ from observed data.
-Remarkably, Cox showed that estimation of $\boldsymbol{\theta}$ can be separated from estimation of $h_0(t)$ by introducing the partial likelihood, which eliminates the baseline hazard.
-Specifically, assuming censoring is independent of the covariates, the log-partial likelihood is
+where $h_0$ is the unknown baseline hazard function and $\bbeta\in\mathbb R^p$ is the regression coefficient vector.
+The associated linear predictor $\mu_{\bbeta}(\mathbf{x})={\bf x}^\T{{\bbeta}}=\sum_{j=1}^p \beta_j x_j$ has no intercept to avoid a non-identifiability issue with the baseline hazard function $h_0$.
+Cox showed that the estimation of $\bbeta$ can be separated from that of $h_0(t)$ by introducing the partial likelihood.
+Assuming, for simplicity, that there are no ties among the observed times $y_1,\dots,y_n$, and under the assumption that censoring is independent of the covariates, the log-partial likelihood of the observed data is

-where the outer sum is taken only over individuals who experienced the event ($c_i=1$), and the inner sum ranges over the risk set at time $y_i$, i.e., all subjects still under observation just prior to $y_i$.
-Unlike the full likelihood, the partial likelihood does not depend on $h_0(t)$ and can be maximized directly with respect to $\boldsymbol{\theta}$.
+where the outer sum is taken only over individuals who experienced the event ($\delta_i=1$), and the inner sum ranges over the risk set at time $y_i$, i.e., all subjects still under observation just prior to $y_i$.
+Unlike the full likelihood, the partial likelihood does not depend on $h_0(t)$ and can be maximized directly with respect to $\bbeta$.
 It is, in fact, a profile likelihood \citep{OnProfileLik2000}.
-Letting $\hat{\boldsymbol{\theta}}$ maximize \eqref{eq:partiallik}, the baseline hazard function can then be estimated through the Breslow estimator of the cumulative baseline hazard:

-This estimator increases in steps at each observed event time.
-Recalling \eqref{eq: survfunc}, the corresponding baseline survival function is then $\hat{S}_0(t) = \exp\{-\hat{H}_0(t)\}$.
-Prediction for a subject with covariates $\mathbf{x}$ follows from the proportional hazards assumption: